-Types of Drywall Damage
+Types of Drywall Damage and Drywall Repair

-The best method to use when repairing drywall depends on the type of damage you are trying to fix.
+There are a few different types of damage that can happen to drywall.
+Knowing what method to use when repairing damaged drywall depends a lot on the type of damage that occurred.
 Drywall repair can be broken down into the following categories:

 No matter how hard you try, it is difficult to completely prevent drywall from cracking.
 Many times, if a drywall joint, seam, or corner is going to crack, it will happen within one year after completing a drywall project.
 Cracks occur when some type of movement occurs in the underlying structure.
 The movement could be because of poor framing or improper drywall installation.

 How do you repair drywall cracks?
 What type of drywall mud is best for repairing drywall cracks?
 What type of drywall tape should be used when repairing drywall cracks?
 Please read some of the following articles to learn more about repairing drywall cracks.

 There are a number of reasons why you may need to repair drywall holes.
 For example, when electricians install or move lights or outlet boxes, there are usually holes left behind that need to be repaired.
 If a door does not have a good door stop, it can slam into the wall causing the door nob to create a hole.

 Holes in walls come in many shapes and sizes.
 For this reason, you may need to use different techniques for different types of drywall repair.
 Some times a small wall patch is sufficient but other times, you need to install new backing and large pieces of drywall.

 Please read up on some of our articles that describe different methods of repairing holes in drywall walls.

 A common form of drywall damage is nail pops.
 Nail pops look like small round indentations on the drywall surface.
 When a nail or screw pops through the surface, it causes the paint to crack around the nail or screw head.

 Screw pops are caused when the underlying screw or nail breaks free from the backing below and allows the drywall to move away from the underlying backing.